linux-kdevops/kdevops-history/README.md

   * libvirt
   * qemu on Fedora / libvirt-qemu on Debian

+Debian uses libvirt-qemu as the userid which runs qemu, Fedora uses qemu.
+The qcow2 files created are ensured to allow the default user qemu executes under by letting the qemu user group to write to them as well.
+We have the defaults for debian on this project, to override the default group to use for qemu set the value need on the environment variable:

+  * KDEVOPS_VAGRANT_QEMU_GROUP

+You can override the default user qemu will run by modifying `/etc/libvirt/qemu.conf' user and group settings there.
+If on a system with apparmor or selinux enabled, there may be more work required on your part.

 #### Node configuration

 You configure your node target deployment on the node.yaml file by default,